Lehnard/Newsgroup-classifier/README.md

 **lda_main.R**

-The idea was to create a script to apply latent dirichlet allocation (lda) to make topic analysis.
+The idea was to create a script to apply latent dirichlet allocation (lda) to make topic modeling.